 8 Tips for Surviving the Last Month of Pregnancy

-So you’ve made it through 35 weeks of pregnancy.
+So you’ve made it through to the last month of pregnancy.
 And now you are finally in the final stretch.
 You see the light at the end of the tunnel.
-You have about a month left to go, but you find yourself starting to lose patience.
+In this last month, you may find yourself starting to lose patience.
 And heart.

 Your pregnant belly is causing strain on your back.
 Your swollen feet are making it hard to walk.
 You have heartburn every day.
 You are hot all day, every day.
 And you are sick of waiting for this baby!
 You are just ready to hold them!
 (Then magnify this feeling by 1,000 if you are past your due date!)
 And false alarms just create false hope!